Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 Bettane & Desseauve

-Emmanuel Giboulot is one of the pioneers of biodynamic viticulture in Burgundy.
-His soils are worked with the aim of imparting their minerality to the wines, and after a few years' work, the results can be felt.
-His wines are taut, but also fine, so wait until they reveal their full complexity.
+Emmanuel Giboulot is one of the pioneers of biodynamic farming in Burgundy.
+His soils are worked with a view to transferring their minerality to the wines, and after several years of work, the results are beginning to show.
+His wines are taut but also refined, so it is worth waiting for their full complexity to reveal itself.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France